Tortar/PowerPointAudio-Extractor/README.md

 You need also to download [ffmpeg software](https://ffmpeg.org/download.html) for your operating system .

-If you have Windows, you have to add the absolute path of the <code>bin</code> folder to the Windows environment variables : you have to modify the variable where the python path is located adding the absolute path of ffmpeg.
+If you have Windows, you need to add the absolute path of the <code>bin</code> folder to the Windows environment variables : you have to modify the variable where the python path is located adding the absolute path of ffmpeg.

 Then you need to put your powerpoints(.pptx) inside the py_extractor folder.
 That's it!